-- Athena Pubco B.V. changed its legal form from a private limited liability company to a public limited liability company (aamloze vennootschap), changed its name to Allego N.V. and entered into the Deed of Conversion containing the Articles of Association of Allego N.V. - The Group's shareholder loans of €101,931 thousand were converted into equity. - The Company consummated the previously announced business combination pursuant to the terms of the BCA and became a publicly traded company on the NYSE.
+- Athena Pubco B.V. changed its legal form from a private limited liability company to a public limited liability company haamloze vennootschap), changed its name to Allego N.V. and entered into the Deed of Conversion containing the Articles of Association of Allego N.V. - The Group's shareholder loans of €101,931 thousand were converted into equity. - The Company consummated the previously announced business combination pursuant to the terms of the BCA and became a publicly traded company on the NYSE.

 On March 17, 2022, trading in the new public company commenced on the NYSE.
-The new public company - Allego N.V. - trades under the Allego name under the ticker symbol "ALLG".
+The new public company - Allego N.V. - traded under the Allego name under the ticker symbol "ALLG" until August 22, 2024, when it was delisted as a result of the TFA.